heilaaks/snippy/docs/dev/SCRIBBLING.md

        F. Search option (scat, sall, stag, sgrp) with --file option resulting more than one content from single category

           1. Content does not define filename field: <--file>
-             - python runner export --sall kube --solution -f testing.yaml
+             - python runner export --sall kube --scat solution -f testing.yaml
              - test_cli_export_snippet_016

           2. Content defines filename field: <--file>   # Content filename fields do not have any effect.
-             - python runner export --sall kube --solution -f testing.yaml
+             - python runner export --sall kube --scat solution -f testing.yaml

        G. Search option (scat, sall, stag, sgrp) without --file option resulting more than one content from more than one category